apache/druid/docs/release-info/upgrade-notes.md

 # Other changes

-- Kinesis ingestion requires listShards API access on the stream.
+- Kinesis ingestion requires `listShards` API access on the stream.
 - Kafka clients libraries have been upgraded to 3.0.0 [(#11735)](https://github.com/apache/druid/pull/11735)
-- The dynamic coordinator config, percentOfSegmentsToConsiderPerMove has been deprecated and will be removed in a future release of Druid.
+- The dynamic coordinator config, `percentOfSegmentsToConsiderPerMove` has been deprecated and will be removed in a future release of Druid.
 It is being replaced by a new segment picking strategy introduced in [(#11257)](https://github.com/apache/druid/pull/11257).
-This new strategy is currently toggled off by default, but can be toggled on if you set the dynamic coordinator config useBatchedSegmentSampler to true.
-Setting this as such, will disable the use of the deprecated percentOfSegmentsToConsiderPerMove.
-In a future release, useBatchedSegmentSampler will become permanently true. [(#11960)](https://github.com/apache/druid/pull/11960)
+This new strategy is currently toggled off by default, but can be toggled on if you set the dynamic coordinator config `useBatchedSegmentSampler` to true.
+Setting this as such, will disable the use of the deprecated `percentOfSegmentsToConsiderPerMove`.
+In a future release, `useBatchedSegmentSampler` will become permanently true. [(#11960)](https://github.com/apache/druid/pull/11960)

 ## 0.22.0